marchellll/flutter_boilerplate_template/guidelines/feature_guidelines.md

 - VerseNumber: 12px / 16 lh / Medium, `#9AA0A6` (light).
 - VerseText: 18px / 28 lh / Regular.
 - Page horizontal padding: 20px.
+- book and chapter titles should be in the local language (e.g., "Kejadian" for Genesis in Indonesian).

 ---